Updated August 2020

-As the leaves begin to change, our mountain landscape beckons, highlighted by the golden glow of Aspens and the inspiring beauty of the changing seasons.
-It’s a perfect time to get outdoors, and Breckenridge offers many ways to immerse yourself in this beautiful transition time before snow starts to fall.
-Take a quiet stroll or hike with your friends and family on our wonderful trail system or enjoy a weekday drive to experience fall in The Rockies.
-Check out these leaf-peeping adventures in the high country around Breckenridge.
+As the leaves begin to change, our mountain landscape temporarily transforms into a golden glow of Aspens.
+This fleeting scene contrasts beautifully with the evergreen pines and the occasional early-season snowfall.
+It’s a perfect time to get outdoors and Breckenridge offers many ways to immerse yourself in this incredible transition time before snow starts to fall in earnest and our world turns white.
+Take a quiet stroll or hike with your friends and family on our wonderful trail system, check out a Fall 2020 event, or enjoy one of these scenic drives to experience fall in The Rockies.
+Read on to learn about the best leaf-peeping adventures in the high country near and around Breckenridge.

-Top of the Rockies National Scenic Byway - Expansive views of iconic Colorado Fourteeners and breathtaking valleys await you on this leisurely day drive.
+Top of the Rockies National Scenic Byway - Expansive views of two iconic Colorado 14ers, Mt.
+Elbert and Mt.
+Massive, and breathtaking valleys await you on this leisurely day drive.
+Not far into this drive on Highway 91 is the very popular Mayflower Gulch trail.
+The trailhead is located at the backside of a large parking lot on the left.

 Directions: Follow Highway 9 South through Breckenridge for approximately 20 miles.
-The pass straddles the line between Summit and Park Counties.
+Hoosier Pass straddles the line between Summit and Park Counties.

 Directions: Follow I-70 East to Georgetown.
 Take exit 228 and drive to Guanella Pass Road.